accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/referentiel-technique.md

 1. Identify the presence of automatic or semi-automatic test functions in the tool.
 1. Modify the values or content in the editing zones to create accessibility errors in the content generated (web and non-web).
 1. Activate the test functions.
-1. Check that :
+1. Check that
-	- that the tool automatically repairs the error ;
+	- that the tool automatically repairs the error;
     - or that the tool provides the author with repair suggestions.
-1. In the case of a semi-automatic test, check :
+1. In the case of a semi-automatic test, check
-	- the tool provides decision support and repair suggestions ;
+	- the tool provides decision support and repair suggestions;
     - or that the tool provides the author with explanations enabling him to carry out the repair.
 1. If this is the case, the criterion is validated.